purelengend/react-training/README.md

 # Timeline

-- Estimate time: 32 hours (from September 22th to September 28th).
+- Estimate time: 48 hours (from October 3th to October 10th).
+- Actual time: 80 hours (from October 3th to October 15th).

 # Requirements

 - Understand React fundamentals when building a website.
 - Get familiar with React TypeScript.
 - Know how to use Storybook for documenting components.
+- Know how to use Tanstack Query for managing states of API call data.
+- Know how to use WDYR library and React Dev Tool for checking re-renders.

 # Getting Started